microsoft/react-native-windows-samples/docs/debugging-javascript.md

 ## Web Debugging

-*Web Debugging* (also referred to as *Remote JS Debugging*) is the original JS debugging solution for RN and the default solution enabled in new RNW projects.
+*Web Debugging* (also referred to as *Remote JS Debugging*) was the original JS debugging solution for RN and RNW projects.

 It works by running your app's JS code within the JS engine of an external process, usually a web browser such as Edge (or Chrome).
 You're then able to debug your app using the development tools of that external process, i.e. the browser's web development tools.